apapenheim/apapenheim.github.io/_trc/2020identity.md

 It is a nice, strong typeface.
 It works great in the mark.
 It works less-great when used on teeny-tiny headings throughout the website.
 A vibrant blue, while this specific hue verges on Democratic cliché, is necessary to break up the very dark navy which makes up the bulk of the mark.
 I enjoy it.
 This is a well-executed monochromatic palette.

-Putting a bisected box around one's name feels like an unusual choice given that it is a hallmark choice of the anti-design featured by <del>the recent unpleasantness</del> the very stable genius.
+Putting an impaled box around one's name feels like an unusual choice given that it is a hallmark choice of the anti-design featured by <del>the recent unpleasantness</del> the very stable genius.
 Frankly, if there is anything that I wish to see breaking up a boxed-in name these days, it is an acute diacritic mark on a Spanish name.
 Nice work.

 ![Castro 2020 Website]({{ site.baseurl }}/images/2020identity/web/JC-web.png)